p10ns11y/grok-dia-extension/README.md

 5. The extension will be installed and ready to use

 ## Usage
-1. **Set up API Key**: Click the extension icon, then "Options" to enter your xAI API key
+1. **Configure Settings**: Click the extension icon, then "Options" to select your Grok model and enter your xAI API key
 2. **Popup Query**: Click the extension icon, enter a prompt, and optionally include current page content
 3. **Context Menu**: Select text on any webpage, right-click, and choose "Ask Grok about this"
 4. Responses will appear in the popup or as notifications

+## Configuration
+Choose from available xAI Grok models:
+- **Grok Code Fast**: Optimized for coding tasks
+- **Grok Beta**: General purpose model

 ## Permissions
 - **Storage**: To save your API key locally